wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/01-child-themes.md

 If you browse to the front end, you'll see the changes you made to the footer template part are applied.

+And finally, if you look in your code editor, you'll see the child theme files have been created.

 ## Further reading

+For more information on child themes, see the [Child themes page](https://developer.wordpress.org/themes/advanced-topics/child-themes/) under Advanced Topics in the Theme Developer Handbook.